 What exactly is so attractive about this material?
 And who in the world spends all their time trying to advance it?

-One company who specializes in metallic skins is Alucobond, a 40-year-old U.S.-based manufacturer that creates cutting-edge metal cladding for architectural projects around the world.
+One company that specializes in metallic skins is Alucobond, a 40-year-old U.S.-based manufacturer that creates cutting-edge metal cladding for architectural projects around the world.
 Organizations like Alucobond develop ACMs (aluminum composite material) to fit the façades of a wide array of structural forms, helping them become shining examples of contemporary design.
 ACMs give way to flat, formable, ageless and simple-to-process products that are perfect for a building’s outer shell.
 Plus, they just look cool.
 Metal-clad architecture combines practicality with a futuristic aesthetic that make it a go-to material for countless forward-thinking firms.

 When it comes to material finishes, metal-clad architecture is incredibly versatile.
 While the technique usually brings to mind shiny copper, steel or aluminum façades, brands like Alucobond, with its wide range of aluminum finishes, can evoke other materials altogether.
 Some structures can appear prismatic, while others are textured to look like wood.